takeiteasy/charlotte/README.md

                                      wait some something on the page to load.
-                                     Valid drivers: chrome, edge, firefox, ie, safari -H, --headless                   Enable `--headless` for Selenium WebDriver -e, --eager                      Make the Selenium WebDriver use the `eager` page load strategy.
+                                     Valid drivers: chrome, edge, firefox, ie, safari -H, --headless                   Enable `--headless` for Selenium WebDriver -l, --load-strategy              Specify the page load strategy for Selenium WebDriver.
-                                     This will mean Selenium returns when the DOM is ready, but some other resources may still be loading.
+                                     Valid strats: `normal`, wait until page fully loads before returning. `eager` will wait until the DOM is loaded then return, other resources may still be loading. `none` doesn't block the WebDriver at all, `--timeout` option is required.
-    -t, --timeout=SECONDS            Set the page load timeout when using `--url` (in seconds) -p, --proxy=ADDRESS              Set a proxy for Selenium WebDriver -c, --css=SELECTOR               Filter documents with a CSS selector -x, --xpath=PATH                 Filter documents with an XML XPath
+    -t, --timeout=SECONDS            Set the page load timeout when using `--url` (in seconds) -p, --proxy=ADDRESS              Set a proxy for Selenium WebDriver -s, --selector=SELECTOR          Filter document(s) with a CSS selector -x, --xpath=PATH                 Filter document(s) with an XML XPath -a, --attrs A,B,C                Specify any tag attributes to print -b, --body                       When printing a matched result, only print the tag`s body
 ```

 ## About